 \section{Summary and conclusions}

-In this study, we present an overview of the 2-Channel Focal Reducer Rozhen (FoReRo2), with emphasis on its polarimetric and spectropolarimetric observing modes.
-To assess the instrument’s performance and stability, we analysed spectropolarimetric observations of four unpolarised standard stars over 62 epochs, and ten high-polarisation standard stars over 79 epochs.
-The dataset spans a decade of polarimetric and spectropolarimetric observations with FoReRo2. \begin{itemize} \item The typical polarimetric accuracy of FoReRo2, estimated from high-polarisation standard stars, is better than 0.1\% in the synthetic V band as well as in the red domain from imaging polarimetry. \item The standard deviation on long-term observations of high polarisation standards can be used as a tool to detect the variability of the degree of polarisation.
-We used this methodology to demonstrate the variability of two high polarisation standard stars: HD 183143 and HD 204827. \item Among the ten high-polarisation standard stars analysed in this work, HD 204827 exhibited significant short-term variability in its position angle.
+In this study, we present an overview of the 2-Channel Focal Reducer Rozhen (FoReRo2), with an emphasis on its polarimetric and spectropolarimetric observing modes.
+To assess the instrument’s performance and stability, we analysed spectropolarimetric observations of four unpolarised standard stars over 62 epochs, along with ten high-polarisation standard stars over 79 epochs.
+The dataset spans a decade of polarimetric and spectropolarimetric observations with FoReRo2. \begin{itemize} \item The typical polarimetric accuracy of FoReRo2, estimated from high-polarisation standard stars, is better than 0.1\% in the synthetic V band and in the red domain from imaging polarimetry. \item The standard deviation on long-term observations of high polarisation standards can be used as a tool to detect the variability of the degree of polarisation.
+We used this methodology to demonstrate the variability of two high-polarisation standard stars: HD 183143 and HD 204827. \item Among the ten high-polarisation standard stars analysed in this work, HD 204827 exhibited significant short-term variability in its PA.
 Based on our observations, we conclude that HD 204827 is unsuitable for use as a reliable polarimetric standard. \item Based on spectropolarimetric observations, we made a statistical analysis of the Serkowski law parameters (\lmax\ and $K$).
-The mean of \lmax\ at 0.58\,$\mu m$ with a standard deviation of $\sigma_{\lambda_{max}}=0.07 \mu m$.
-The mean of the $K$ coefficient is 1.23 with a standard deviation of 0.32. \item Selection of the aperture for imaging polarimetry is performed by choosing the aperture at which the reduced Stokes parameters ($P_Q = Q/I$ and $P_U = U/I$) converge to a well-defined value. \item Only slitless spectropolarimetry gives reasonable results, while normal slit spectropolarimetry seems affected by strong instrumental polarisation.
-This is likely due to a slight misalignment of the 2-meter mirror relative to the optical axis appears when it was mounted after its last recoating. \item The 2021 outburst of RS Oph demonstrates that intrinsic polarisation caused by nova-related dust can modify the Serkowski K parameter, with no significant change in \lmax.
-This provides a reference case for dust-induced polarimetric variability in transient events. \item The symbiotic star Z And demonstrates variable polarisation in the Raman OVI line at $\lambda=6830\AA$. \item The disintegrated comet ATLAS, shows maximum linear polarisation LP$_{\rm max}$=21.9\,\% at phase angle of 88.6$^{\circ}$, similar to any ordinary comet. \end{itemize} To our knowledge, FoReRo2 is the only operational low-resolution optical spectropolarimeter mounted on a 2-meter-class telescope in Southeastern Europe.
+We obtained the mean of \lmax\ as 0.58\,$\mu m$ with a standard deviation of $\sigma_{\lambda_{max}}=0.07 \mu m$.
+The mean of the $K$ coefficient is 1.23 with a standard deviation of 0.32. \item The selection of the aperture for imaging polarimetry was done by choosing the aperture where the reduced Stokes parameters ($P_Q = Q/I$ and $P_U = U/I$) converge to a well-defined value. \item Only slitless spectropolarimetry gives reasonable results, while normal slit spectropolarimetry seems to be affected by strong instrumental polarisation.
+This is likely due to a slight misalignment of the 2-meter mirror relative to the optical axis, which appeared when it was mounted after its last re-coating. \item The 2021 outburst of RS Oph demonstrates that intrinsic polarisation caused by nova-related dust can modify the Serkowski K parameter, with no significant change in \lmax.
+This provides a reference case for dust-induced polarimetric variability in transient events. \item Symbiotic star Z And demonstrates variable polarisation in the Raman OVI line at $\lambda=6830\AA$. \item Disintegrated comet ATLAS shows maximum linear polarisation LP$_{\rm max}$=21.9\,\% at a phase angle of 88.6$^{\circ}$, similarly to any ordinary comet. \end{itemize} To our knowledge, FoReRo2 is the only operational low-resolution optical spectropolarimeter mounted on a 2-meter-class telescope in Southeastern Europe.
 This work presents the first comprehensive calibration of the instrument and demonstrates its long-term stability and scientific applicability.
 The results provide a reliable reference baseline for future polarimetric and spectropolarimetric observations with FoReRo2.
-The instrument is well suited for transient phenomena, as well as for regular studies of solar system bodies, the interstellar medium, and various stellar sources.
+The instrument is well-suited for transient phenomena, as well as for regular studies of solar system bodies, the interstellar medium, and various stellar sources.

 \begin{appendix}